-Any future change in the IM Earn-Out Obligation will result in an expense or income in the period in which it is determined the fair market value has changed.
+Any change in the IM Earn-Out Obligation at September 30, 2015 will result in a reversal of the income recorded in the Current Quarter.
+In addition, a change in the IM Earn-Out Obligation in excess of the income recorded in the Current Quarter could result in an expense.
 The royalty targets and percentage of the potential earn-out value are as follows:

-Royalty Target Period Royalty Target Earn-Out Value Royalty Target Period (October 1, 2014 to September 30, 2015) \$ 24,000,000 \$ 7,500,000
+Royalty Target Period Roy alty Target Value Royalty Target Period (October 1, 2014 to September 30, 2015) \$ 24,000,000 \$ 7,500,000